-USAG NEWS RELEASE: Army joining National Prescription Drug Take-Back DayPosted on Sep 25, 2015 in Latest News, Newsroom, Press Releases
+USAG NEWS RELEASE: Army joining National Prescription Drug Take-Back DayPosted on Sep 25, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 SCHOFIELD BARRACKS, Hawaii (Sept.
 24, 2015) – The Army is joining National Prescription Drug Take-Back efforts, Sept.
 26, by collecting expired, unwanted, or unused prescriptions and other medications, here.